-Rub fish with lime, then pat fish fillets dry with a paper towel.
+Rub fish with lime, then pat fish filets dry with a paper towel.
 In a small bowl mix together salt, black pepper, allspice, cayenne, garlic powder, and onion powder.
 Liberally season both sides of fish.

 Using a heavy bottom skillet like cast-iron or heavy non-stick, turn heat on to medium-high.
-Fill with oil to approximately ⅓ of the height of your fillets and heat oil until it reaches 350 degrees.
+Fill with oil to approximately ⅓ of the height of your filets and heat oil until it reaches 350 degrees.

 Once hot, lightly dust fish in flour and add to the skillet skin side down to fry for 2 to 3 minutes on each side.
 Fish is done once it turns opaque.
 Add fish to a casserole dish and set aside.

 To prepare Escovitch Sauce: